Electrical Code: Is Your System Up to Standard?

 GFCI Outlet – When and Where Should You Install It in Your Home?

-Residential electrical panel with multi-colored wiring organized on a plywood wall
+Residential electrical panel with multi-coloured wiring organized on a plywood wall

-If color coding is required to distinguish circuits, here’s how to identify conductor wires:
+If colour coding is required to distinguish circuits, here’s how to identify conductor wires:

 Hot Wires (carry electricity)